Criticism of the Quran: Creating a uniform Quran

-It is traditionally believed the earliest writings had the advantage of being checked by people who already knew the text by heart, for they had learned it at the time of the revelation itself and had subsequently recited it constantly.
+It's traditionally thought that the first writings benefited from being reviewed by individuals who had memorized them.
+These early writers acquired the knowledge during the revelation and subsequently recited it continuously.
 Since the official compilation was completed two decades after Muhammad's death, the Uthman text has been scrupulously preserved.
-Bucaille believed that this did not give rise to any problems of the Quran's authenticity.
+Doctor Maurice Bucaille felt that this posed no issues for the Quran's validity.

 Qira'at and Ahruf

 Evolution of early Arabic script (9th–11th century), with the Basmala as an example, from kufic ALA manuscripts: